zowe/zowe-cli-cics-plugin/README.md

 The validation process helps to ensure the following conditions:
 -   The installation process completed successfully.
--   The plug-in does ***not*** contain commands, options, and arguments that conflict (possess the same names) as the other plug-ins that are installed in your Zowe CLI installation.
+-   The plug-in does ***not*** contain commands, options, and arguments that conflict with (possess the same names)other plug-ins that are installed in your Zowe CLI installation.

 **Follow these steps:**